debuggingfuture/shingo/README.md

 This software is provided as an open source project licensed under the terms of the MIT License.

-Copyright (c) 2023 Shibō Social Impact App
+Copyright (c) 2023 Shingō Social Impact App

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal